About the Institutional Review Board (IRB)

 Binghamton University supports the advancement of both biomedical and social and behavioral research.
 Volunteers like you from our community are always welcomed to be study participants and your safety and welfare, and our commitment of ethical practices, are our highest priority.
 Binghamton University is accredited through the Association for the Accreditation of Human Research Protection Programs, Inc. (AAHRPP) and holds an approved assurance of compliance (FWA) with the federal Office for Human Research Protections (OHRP).
 OHRP aslo provides information about becoming a participant.
 You can access the brochure "Becoming a Research Volunteer: It's Your Decision" at https://www.hhs.gov/ohrp/education-and-outreach/learn-about-research/brochures/index.html to learn more.
 You can also be integral in discovering new treatments to improve the physical and mental health of many by participating in a Clinical Trial.
 For more information, go to ClinicalTrials.gov.

-For information on what to expect a research participant at Binghamton University (i.e. what is an Informed Consent, who do I contact to ask about a study, are there studies I can join at Binghamton as a member of the community, what are my rights as a participant), please reach out to the IRB Associate Director at (607) 777-3918 or at barbieri@binghamton.edu
+For information on what to expect as a research participant at Binghamton University (i.e. what is an Informed Consent, who do I contact to ask about a study, are there studies I can join at Binghamton as a member of the community, what are my rights as a participant), please reach out to the IRB Associate Director at (607) 777-3918 or at barbieri@binghamton.edu

-The researcher team conducting the study you are participating in should provide you with answers to specific questions about the study.
+The research team conducting the study you are participating in should provide you with answers to specific questions about the study.
 You may contact the researcher with questions at any time before, during or after the study.
 If you would like to obtain information about a research study, please contact the IRB Office at (607) 777-3818.

 If you have questions, concerns, complaints or wish to discuss problems or your rights as a research subject please reach out to the Office of Research Compliance at (607) 777-3532.
 Anonymity, if desired, will be protected to the extent possible.
 As an alternative method of contact, an email may be sent to hsrrc@binghamton.edu or a letter sent to the attention of the IRB Associate Director at the address noted above.